oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/bitcracker/bitcracker_migration.md

 Consult with your hardware vendor to find the total register size available and adjust the code, or use smaller sub-group size to avoid high register pressure.
 ```
-This message is shown because the Compatibility Tool migrated find the user declared private memeory size of local variable in the kernel will exceed the 128 bytes which is the largest register size for the each work-item on the Intel XE core when the sub-group size is 32.
+This message is shown because the Compatibility Tool finding the user declared private memeory size of local variable in the kernel will exceed the 128 bytes which is the largest register size for the each work-item on the Intel XE core when the sub-group size is 32.
+It may cause high register pressure.

 Open **out/src/attack.dp.cpp** and find the error **DPCT1110**, the application defined 56 **uint32_t** type value, totally need 224 bytes private value which exceed the 128 bytes on the XE GPU vector engine register size.
 The migrated code didn't specify the sub group size, let compiler to determine the size.
 And user can explicitly specify the sub group size to 16 by ```[[intel::reqd_sub_group_size(16)]]``` after the submit function.